Nursing Home Administration - Graduate Certificate

 405 White Hall

-The Nursing Home Administration graduate certificate prepares individuals to apply managerial principles to the administration of nursing homes, assisted living facilities, adult day care, home health services and other long term care services and supports.
+The Nursing Home Administration graduate certificate prepares individuals to apply managerial principles to the administration of nursing homes, assisted living facilities, adult day care, home health services, senior living communities, retirement communities and other long-term services and supports.
 Individualized coursework may include instruction in social and clinical aspects of aging, health care delivery systems, long-term care administration, aging policy and government programs, ethics, business management, financial management, human resource management, marketing and applicable laws and regulations.
-Additionally, it prepares graduates for the national and state licensure examinations required in the State of Ohio to become a Licensed Nursing Home Administrator (LNHA).
+Additionally, the program prepares graduates for the national and state licensure examinations required in the State of Ohio to become a Licensed Nursing Home Administrator (LNHA).
 Once licensed, individuals are qualified to lead organizations in the field of long-term care services and supports.
 It is particularly appropriate for graduate students from any discipline who are interested in long-term care, but also for individuals currently working in the long-term care field who wish to advance their career as an executive of long-term care services and supports.

 Students should be able to complete the certificate within one academic year or three semesters.
 The certificate includes a practicum as required by the State of Ohio in a skilled nursing facility.

 - Kent Campus

 - Bachelor's degree from an accredited college or university

 - Two letters of recommendation